Baoji City People’s Government Portal Notice Announcement Baoji City Reports 3 Cases of Asymptomatic Infections-breakinglatest.news-Breaking Latest News

 Views:

-On October 10, 2022, Baoji City reported 3 cases of asymptomatic infection of new coronary pneumonia.
+On October 11, 2022, Baoji City reported 3 cases of asymptomatic infection of new coronary pneumonia, all of which were imported from other provinces.
 The main social activities in our city are as follows:

-At 1:20 on October 10, I drove from other provinces (Henan H3LD**) to the Tiantaishan service area of Yinkun Expressway, and was then transferred to a point-to-point closed-loop.
+At 3:00 on October 10th, the carpooled car from other provinces (CUC7** in Anhui) arrived outside the Baoji North Service Area, and was then transferred to a point-to-point closed-loop.

-At 6:00 on October 5th, when taking a bus (Henan GK27**) from other provinces and passing through the Baoji North Service Area of Yinkun Expressway, he was dumped and stranded.
-At 12:19, people returning from key areas were transferred to a centralized isolation point in a point-to-point closed-loop.
+At 3:00 on October 10th, the carpooled car from other provinces (CUC7** in Anhui) arrived outside the Baoji North Service Area, and was then transferred to a point-to-point closed-loop.